SergeyTsalkov/brooce/README.md

 # brooce
-Hey Hackers!
 Brooce is a **language-agnostic job queue** I made in Go.
 I built it because I like to work on personal projects in a variety of languages, and I want to be able to **use the same job queue regardless of what language I'm writing in**.
 I like a lot about Resque, but it has the same flaw as many others: you're all-but-forced to write jobs in its preferred language, Ruby.

 Therefore, I built a job queue system where **the jobs themselves are just shell commands**.
 It's really simple to get started: you just grab the brooce binary and run it on any Linux system.
 You then use redis to LPUSH some shell commands to a queue, and then brooce will run them in sequence.